cmaloney/dcos-docs/_pages/administration/installing/custom/cli.md

             echo $(/usr/sbin/ip route show to match 172.28.128.3 | grep -Eo '[0-9]{1,3}&#92;.[0-9]{1,3}&#92;.[0-9]{1,3}&#92;.[0-9]{1,3}' | tail -1)

-# Configure and Install DCOS
+# Configure and Install DC/OS

 In this step you create a customized YAML configuration file and install DC/OS across your cluster using SSH.